mkryuk/top-interview-questions/src/medium-collection/array-and-strings/fruits-into-baskets-III/readme.md

-# 3477.
-Fruits Into Baskets II
+# 3479.
+Fruits Into Baskets III

 You are given two arrays of integers, fruits and baskets, each of length n, where fruits[i] represents the quantity of the ith type of fruit, and baskets[j] represents the capacity of the jth basket.